suneelpatel/Natural-Language-Processing-NLP/README.md

 NLTK stands for Natural Language Toolkit.
 This toolkit is one of the most powerful NLP libraries which contains packages to make machines understand human language and reply to it with an appropriate response.

+### Tokenize Words and Sentences with NLTK

+#### What is Tokenization?
+Tokenization is the process by which big quantity of text is divided into smaller parts called tokens.

+Natural language processing is used for building applications such as Text classification, intelligent chatbot, sentimental analysis, language translation, etc. It becomes vital to understand the pattern in the text to achieve the above-stated purpose.
+These tokens are very useful for finding such patterns as well as is considered as a base step for stemming and lemmatization.

+For the time being, don't worry about stemming and lemmatization but treat them as steps for textual data cleaning using NLP (Natural language processing).
+We will discuss stemming and lemmatization later in the tutorial.
+Tasks such as Text classification or spam filtering makes use of NLP along with deep learning libraries such as Keras and Tensorflow.

+Natural Language toolkit has very important module tokenize which further compromises of sub-modules

+### Word Tokenize
+### Sentence Tokenize

+#### Tokenization of words
+We use the method word_tokenize() to split a sentence into words.
+The output of word tokenization can be converted to Data Frame for better text understanding in machine learning applications.
+It can also be provided as input for further text cleaning steps such as punctuation removal, numeric character removal or stemming.
+Machine learning models need numeric data to be trained and make a prediction.
+Word tokenization becomes a crucial part of the text (string) to numeric data conversion.
+Please read about Bag of Words or CountVectorizer.
+Please refer to below example to understand the theory better.

+#### Tokenization of Sentences
+Sub-module available for the above is sent_tokenize.
+An obvious question in your mind would be why sentence tokenization is needed when we have the option of word tokenization.
+Imagine you need to count average words per sentence, how you will calculate?
+For accomplishing such a task, you need both sentence tokenization as well as words to calculate the ratio.
+Such output serves as an important feature for machine training as the answer would be numeric.

 # 4. Extracting, Cleaning and Preprocessing Text